mhschmieder/epstoolkit/README.md

 Use Version 2.0 if you need a simple JAR swap without having to change your existing code or class derivations (other than for the package provider of the main EpsGraphics2D and EpsDocument classes).

 Use Version 2.5 is you'd prefer a more spartan API that removes the clutter of the old-style (and sometimes dangerous) I/O handling in favor of the modern preference towards try-with-resources.
-This version removes all deprecated legacy functions.
+This version removes all deprecated legacy functions and constructors, which also frees us up to further improve the code architecture and library structure.

 Use Version 3.0 if you need a module-ready version for Java 9 and beyond.
 This version will ve targeted for Java 14.